walshbr/introduction-to-text-analysis/reading-at-scale/distant-reading.md

 * Ryan Cordell provides a helpful examination of the interconnectedness of close and distant reading in "[Scale as Deformance](http://ryancordell.org/research/scale-as-deformance/)"

-In addition, the following resources offer a great introduction to distant reading.:
+In addition, the following resources offer great introductions to distant reading.:
 * Franco Moretti, *[Graphs, Maps, Trees: Abstract Models for Literary History](https://www.amazon.com/Graphs-Maps-Trees-Abstract-Literary/dp/1844671852)*.
 * Margaret Cohen, *The Sentimental Education of the Novel*
 * Matt Jockers, *Macroanalysis*.